silohq/silo/README.md

 })
 ```

-find is implemented at any level
+find is implemented at any level but is currently very slow for
+larger stores

 ```go
 m := map[string]interface{}{